Ducoudray Holstein Expedition: Disclosure and arrests in Curacao

-Republica Boricua
+República Boricua

 The expedition called for the proclamation of the República Boricua or Boricua Republic in Spanish.
-The word Boricua came from Boriken, the Taino name for the island of Puerto Rico.
+The word Boricua came from Boriquén, the Taino name for the island of Puerto Rico.

-One of the documents the plotters prepared beforehand was a "Solemn act of the Declaration of Independence" there they wrote: “The Spanish government has given us the most forcible proofs of its tyranny, its bad faith, and of its incapacity to protect and to govern us”.
-In the same document they held the Spanish king responsible for treating: “us a subjects, as slaves; it has been deaf to our just and lawful remonstrances,” and later writing that “Fully impressed with these truths, we declare solemnly before the Almighty God, before the whole Universe, that we are resolved to suffer a similar tyranny no longer.
-A free, independent, and wise Government will give us happiness, strength, and consistency”.
+One of the documents the plotters prepared beforehand was a "Solemn act of the Declaration of Independence" there they wrote: "The Spanish government has given us the most forcible proofs of its tyranny, its bad faith, and of its incapacity to protect and to govern us".
+In the same document they held the Spanish king responsible for treating: "us a subjects, as slaves; it has been deaf to our just and lawful remonstrances," and later writing that "Fully impressed with these truths, we declare solemnly before the Almighty God, before the whole Universe, that we are resolved to suffer a similar tyranny no longer.
+A free, independent, and wise Government will give us happiness, strength, and consistency".
 Later on the declaration appoints the general-in-chief of the expedition (Ducoudray-Holstein) as president and provisional civil, political, and military chief until a National Congress could be assembled to discuss the project of a constitution and the installation of legislative, judicial, and executive powers.

 Another document of Ducoudray-Holstein comprised orders to the officers of the expedition.
-It informed them “to cause the inhabitants to forget that you are strangers”.
+It informed them "to cause the inhabitants to forget that you are strangers".
 He maintained that the soldiers try to learn Spanish, and to be virtuous by not using foul language, not drinking and not partaking in games of chance.
-The Republica Boricua was going to give people full citizenship, equality of rights and duties, regardless of “their skin color, their religion, and their birth place.”
+The Republica Boricua was going to give people full citizenship, equality of rights and duties, regardless of "their skin color, their religion, and their birth place."
 Foreigners Americans; regardless of color, would make part of this new republic.
-The new republic was also envisioned of being made up of “thousands of foreigners” that would arrive.
+The new republic was also envisioned of being made up of "thousands of foreigners" that would arrive.

 The new republic would have a constitution.
 It would give equality to citizens of the new nation including freedom of religion.
 The new country would open its ports and its custom fees would be low.
 The republic's organization was also envisioned by the plotters.
 Each municipal council would send a deputy to the central council.
 Also political prisoners arrested by the Spanish would be liberated.
 On the other hand, the slave population of the island would not be freed since that would mean the collapse of the local economy.
 The government would be a liberal one, and in some time a congress and an improved constitution would be drafted.
 There would be separation of the three powers.